-These parameters are characterized but not tested.

-- Note 1: Data in the Typical ("Typ") column is at 5V, 25°C unless otherwise stated.
-These parameters are for design guidance only and are not tested.

-- 2: Measurements are taken in EXTRC mode.

-- 3: See Figure 10-3 for loading conditions.
+- These parameters are characterized but not tested. - These parameters are design targets and are not tested. - Note 1: Data in the Typical ("Typ") column is at 5V, 25°C unless otherwise stated.
+These parameters are for design guidance only and are not tested. - 2: Measurements are taken in EXTRC mode. - 3: See Figure 11-3 for loading conditions.

-FIGURE 10-6: RESET, WATCHDOG TIMER AND DEVICE RESET TIMER TIMING - PIC12F508/509/16F505
+FIGURE 11-6: RESET, WATCHDOG TIMER AND DEVICE RESET TIMER TIMING